ubirch/ubirch-github-pages-testing/docs/doxygen/MainPage.md

-@tableofcontents

 <!-- These markdown files are supposed to be read by doxygen,
 a software for generating documentation.
-So don't wonder about the @page,
+So don't wonder about the @tableofcontents,
-@ref - or similar statements.
+@note and <h1> statements.
 Please refer as well to the official documentation at developer.ubirch.com -->

-Welcome in the documentation of the [ubirch-protocol](https://github.com/ubirch/ubirch-protocol) in Python!
+## Python Implementation

 <h1> Getting Started </h1>